 Information Technology Math & Science Communications

-(Courses are 3 credits and both fall/spring unless otherwise mentioned; see here for BCT course details)
+Based on your interests and in coordination with your advisor, plan on taking professional electives throughout the course of your studies.
+Courses listed below are 3 credits and both fall/spring unless otherwise mentioned; see here for BCT course details.

 - ___ BCT 520 Energy & Buildings (fall)